Fraternalilab/POPScomp/README.md

 ## Contributing
 Please feel free to open an issue on the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page if you have any difficulty with POPScomp.
-We have no formal procedure to process contributed code, but we will revise code submitted *via* a pull request and acknowledge authors accordingly.
+We have no formal procedure to process contributed code, but we will revise code submitted *via* pull requests and will acknowledge authors accordingly.

 ## License and Copyright